zq-chi/stm32IAPDemo/README.md

 ## 3.Test

-We build a tool to simply our test, this tool was wrriten on C# language
+We build a tool to simply our test, this tool was written on C# language

 ### 1.First